 After you’ve assigned the right people to manage at the correct level, you’re ready to submit additional information.

-Think of your Google My Business listing as the map to your business.
+Think of your Google Business Profile listing as the map to your business.
 It should hold all the essential information someone might need (including turn-by-turn directions, thanks to Google Maps).

 These days, nearly half of all searches on Google seek local information.
 Who among us hasn’t plugged “near me” into their search query?

-In order to capitalize on this and compete in the local arena, franchises should have these areas of their Google My Business listing filled out entirely:
+In order to capitalize on this and compete in the local arena, franchisees should have these areas of their Google Business Profile listing filled out entirely:

 - Business name: This is pretty self-explanatory.
 Google’s best practices say your business name should match what is on your storefront.